Big Buck Bunny: Production

 Following Elephants Dream (2006), Big Buck Bunny is the first project by the Blender Foundation to be created by the Blender Institute, a division of the foundation set up specifically to facilitate the creation of open content films and games.

 Work began in October 2007.
 The film was funded by the Blender Foundation, donations from the Blender community, pre-sales of the film's DVD and commercial sponsorship.
 Both the final product and production data, including animation data, characters and textures are released under the Creative Commons Attribution License.
 It was rendered on Sun Microsystems' grid computing facility Sun Grid.

 As in Elephants Dream, Blender developers worked extensively to improve the software in accordance with the needs of the movie team.
 Improvements were made in hair and fur rendering, the particle system, UV mapping, shading, the render pipeline, constraints, and skinning.
 Also introduced during the project was approximate ambient occlusion.
-These features were released to the public with Blender v.
-2.46.
+These features were released to the public with Blender 2.46.

 Release

 The film was officially released in an April 10, 2008 premiere in Amsterdam while online movie downloads and files were released on May 30, 2008.

+The film's complete score was released on June 6, 2008 under the Creative Commons Attribution-Noncommercial-NoDerivatives 3.0 license.
+It was available to download in MP3 and OGG Vorbis file formats.

+On May 2, 2012 the film was released on Nintendo Video in Europe as part of a special partnership with Nintendo and the Blender Foundation.
+It was split into three instalments, with one releasing each week.
+The film was recreated in stereoscopic 3D by Studio Lumikuu.

 High-resolution, stereoscopic, high-frame-rate versions of the film were released in 2013 by Janus Kristensen's Big and Ugly Rendering Project running on the Berkeley Open Infrastructure for Network Computing platform.

 The film was followed up with an open game titled Yo Frankie!, in August 2008.

 Characters

-The main character (called Big Buck Bunny) was also used in short films created by Renderfarm.fi: What is Renderfarm.fi?
+The main character (called Big Buck Bunny) was also used in short films created by Studio Lumikuu and Renderfarm.fi: What is Renderfarm.fi?
 (2011) telling about the advantages of render farms and BBB loves CC (2012) promoting Creative Commons licences.

-The bunny's voice was given by Jan Morgenstern, who was the composer of a Big Buck Bunny movie soundtrack.
+The bunny's voice was performed by Jan Morgenstern, the composer of the film's soundtrack.

 Frank the flying squirrel is also the player character in the Blender Institute's 2009 video game Yo Frankie!.

+Legacy

+Big Buck Bunny is commonly used to test video playback since it is licensed under Creative Commons Attribution 3.0 as well as being bright and colorful.